 Other accounting standards that have been issued or proposed by the FASB that do not require adoption until a future date are not expected to have a material impact on the financial statements upon adoption.

 Results of Operations

-American Strategic Minerals Corporation business began on April 30, 2011 and accordingly, we had minimal operations for the prior period.
-We are still in our development stage and have generated no revenues to date.
+Our business began on April 30, 2011.
+We are still in our development stage and have generated no revenues to date in connection with our current patent business.